Santhoshkumarsk10/screenWidth/README.md

 ## About Screenwidth

-Screenwidth is a php laravel package with easy to use syntax.
+Screenwidth is a PHP Laravel package with an easy-to-use syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Screenwidth takes the pain out of development by easing common tasks used in many web projects, such as:
+Screenwidth takes the pain out of development by simplifying common tasks used in many web projects, such as:

-- Easy to use helper functions.
+Easy-to-use helper functions

-- Get device type based on width.
+Detect device type based on screen width

-- Check for a specific device type.
+Check for a specific device type

-Screenwidth is accessible, powerful, and acts as a tools required for large, robust applications.
+Screenwidth is accessible, powerful, and acts as a handy tool required for large, robust applications.

 ## Using Screenwidth
-When using css, the content of the page will update in realtime as the user resizes the window, whereas this package debounces a network request and updates the page on the next page request.
+Unlike CSS-based media queries that react in real-time as the user resizes the window, this package debounces the network request and updates the view on the next page load.
+This makes it more reliable for backend-based rendering logic.

 ## Installation